pdf-tools/pdf_code_samples/docs/index.md

 ## Available Tutorials

 - [Monitoring Conversion Service with ELK Logstash](tutorials/elk-logstash-monitoring.html) - Learn how to set up ELK stack to monitor PDF Tools Conversion Service logs.
+- [Chrome Extension for Conversion Service](tutorials/convsrv-chrome-extension.html) - A browser extension for easy document conversion using drag and drop.

 ## Resources